CityOfBoston/contextual_range_filter/README.txt

   http://yoursite.com/somebodysview/child--middle-aged (list range using names is NOT supported in D8)

-As can be seen from the examples above, for lists you should use the keys in the allowed values list on the Field settings page, admin/structure/types/manage/<content-type>/fields/<field-type>/field-settings.
+As can be seen from the examples above, for lists you should use the keys in the "Allowed values list" on the Field settings page, admin/structure/types/manage/<content-type>/fields/<field>/field-settings.
 Example:

   1|Baby